 A big part of public relations is developing relationships with media outlets.
 A common mistake that companies make is not spending time to develop relationships to create a mutually beneficial situation.
 Having a media outlet’s contact information and communicating with them without previous conversation not related to getting journalists to help them is not enough.
 Most companies forget about the basics and will bombard journalists with all kinds of nonsense and expect instant replies and coverage.
 Some other mistakes companies may make include: too many follow-ups, cold calling, and mass email blasts.

 When it comes to PR, following up with media outlets is very important.
 However, there is such a thing as doing too much.
 Once an email pitch or press release has been sent out, it is customary to follow up after a few days if you don’t get a reply.
 However, if you were to send a follow-up email every day at every hour, journalists would not appreciate that at all.

 Journalists like feeling like they are sought after and needed.
-It’s easy to make the mistake of sending out a mass email blast about your news because you think that if the sheer volume of media outlets you are sending to will result in results.
+It’s easy to make the mistake of sending out a mass email blast about your news because you think that the sheer volume of media outlets you are sending to will generate results.
 In reality, it is quite the opposite.
 It may take some effort, but adding personal touches related to that individual media outlet will get you better results.

 4) Lack of a pitch

 Once the research has been done, the next part is creating a pitch.
 The pitch is essential because it is what will get your foot in the door.
 However, there is a way to create an angle that will have a better result.
 There is a fine line between too much and too little information.
-Journalists should not be bored while reading you pitch.
+Journalists should not be bored while reading your pitch.
 Additionally, they should not have to do additional research to create their piece.

 5) Targeting only top media